Córdoba, Spain

-The city primarily lies on the right bank of the Guadalquivir, in the south of the Iberian Peninsula.
-Once a Roman settlement, it was taken over by the Visigoths, followed by the Muslim conquests in the eighth century and later becoming the capital of the Umayyad Caliphate of Córdoba.
-During these Muslim periods, Córdoba was transformed into a world leading center of education and learning, producing figures such as Maimonides, Averroes, Ibn Hazm, and Al-Zahrawi, and by the 10th century it had grown to be the second-largest city in Europe.
-Following the Christian conquest in 1236, it became part of the Crown of Castile.
+The city primarily lies on the right bank of the Guadalquivir in the south of the Iberian Peninsula.
+Once a Roman colony, it was taken over by the Visigothic Kingdom in the sixth century and then conquered by the Muslims in the eighth century.
+Córdoba became the capital of the Emirate and then Caliphate of Córdoba, from which the Umayyad dynasty ruled al-Andalus.
+Under Umayyad rule, Córdoba was transformed into a centre of education and learning, and by the 10th century it had grown to be the second-largest city in Europe.
+The caliphate experienced a manifold political crisis in the early 11th century that brought about state collapse.
+Following the Christian conquest in 1236, Córdoba became part of the Crown of Castile as the head of the Kingdom of Córdoba.

 Córdoba is home to notable examples of Moorish architecture such as the Mezquita-Catedral, which was named as a UNESCO World Heritage Site in 1984 and is now a cathedral.
-The UNESCO status has since been expanded to encompass the whole historic centre of Córdoba, Medina-Azahara and Festival de los Patios.
-Córdoba has more World Heritage Sites than anywhere in the world, with four.
-Much of this architecture, such as the Alcázar and the Roman bridge has been reworked or reconstructed by the city's successive inhabitants.
+The site has since been expanded to encompass the whole historic centre of Córdoba.
+Madinat al-Zahra near the city is also a World Heritage Site while the Festival de los Patios has been recognized as UNESCO Intangible Cultural Heritage.

 Córdoba has the highest summer temperatures in Spain and Europe, with average high temperatures around 37 C in July and August.
 Summers are very dry whereas the mild winters have frequent rainfall.

 Etymology

-The name Córdoba has attracted a number of fanciful explanations.
-Another, suggested in 1799 by José Antonio Conde, is that the name comes from a Phoenician-Punic qart ṭūbah meaning 'good town'.
+The name Córdoba has attracted fanciful explanations.
+One theory, suggested in 1799 by José Antonio Conde, is that the name comes from Punic qart ṭūbah 'good town'.
+C. F. Seybold and M. Ocaña Jiménez write, "The name is certainly not Semitic but Old Iberian."
 After the Roman conquest, the town's name was Latinised as Corduba.
 During the era of Muslim rule the city was known in Arabic as Qurṭubah (قرطبة).